By Kellie Freed

 In January of 2014, I was taking my fiancé to pick up his car at the mechanic shop when I experienced the kindness of strangers.

 The northeast part of the United States was heading into one of the coldest winters in recent history.
-When I picked my boyfriend up from work, the sun was starting to set and the temperature was starting to drop quickly.
+When I picked my boyfriend up from work, the sun was starting to set and the temperature was dropping quickly.

 Traffic was at its peak, and I am not very patient in bumper-to-bumper traffic, so I left the highway to take less-traveled roads.
-We were sitting at a stop light when I heard a hissing noise, and looked down to find my temperature gauge in the red and steam starting to pour out from under my hood.
+We were sitting at a stoplight when I heard a hissing noise, and looked down to find my temperature gauge in the red and steam pouring out from under my hood.

 They gave us their first names, but I was so frazzled I don’t remember them, and I was far too upset about my car to thank them properly.
 They were such a huge blessing, and to this day I am still so thankful to them for going out of their way and taking time out of their lives to stop and help a young couple in need.